NetTopologySuite/NetTopologySuite.IO.ShapeFile/src/NetTopologySuite.IO.Esri.Core/README.md

 ## Performance
 This library was designed with performance in mind.
-Thats why preferred implementation forces reading/writing whole shapefile using once initialized ShpPointCollection buffer and once initialized attributes array buffer.
-That way .NET garbage collector doesn't have to dispose every single ShpPoint instance to reclaim the memory, and after that alocate new memory for next ShpPoint instance.
+Thats why preferred implementation forces reading/writing whole shapefile using once initialized ShpShapeBuilder and once initialized attributes array buffer.
+That way .NET garbage collector doesn't have to dispose every single Point instance to reclaim the memory, and after that alocate new memory for next Point instance.
 It's like using [ArrayPool<T>.Shared](https://docs.microsoft.com/en-us/dotnet/api/system.buffers.arraypool-1.shared) but without the cost of renting and returning.

 There is a lot of other optimizations, to name a few of them:
 - Using [structs over classes](https://adamsitnik.com/Value-Types-vs-Reference-Types/)
-  for storing `ShpPoint` coordinates.
+  for storing `ShpCoordinates`.
-- Using the `ShpPointCollection` which under the hood is a buffer with smart resizing capabilities.
+- Using the `ShpShapeBuilder` which under the hood is a buffer with smart resizing capabilities.
 - Using dedicated `BinaryBuffer` class which avoids file I/O operations by reading/writing a whole shape record data at once instead of reading/writing every single coordinate one by one.
 Again - without resource costly  memory realocating.